 So, GiveDirectly is great.
 Why don’t we all just donate there?

 Well, GiveWell has this handy little chart where they calculate what you get for your dollar.
 It’s super-fake and you shouldn’t take it literally, but the effect is large enough that that doesn’t necessarily matter.
-And what it found was that the cost to achieve an outcome that is just as good as saving a five-year-old’s life, according to the average values of GiveWell staffers, is twenty-three thousand dollars.
+And what it found was that the cost to achieve an outcome that is just as good as saving a five-year-old’s life, according to the median values of GiveWell staffers, is twenty-three thousand dollars.

-Now, of course, that depends on your values, and I encourage you to put your own moral weights into the sheet instead of relying on the average of GiveWell staffers’ values, which is a terrible way to do ethics.
+Now, of course, that depends on your values, and I encourage you to put your own moral weights into the sheet instead of relying on the median of GiveWell staffers’ values, which is a terrible way to do ethics.
 But if you care about saving the lives of small children and/or don’t mind high levels of uncertainty, you will get more value for your money by donating to a different GiveWell top charity.

 The problem with “do we know better than people in the developing world just because we’re rich?” is that the answer is “yeah, sometimes.”
 Very, very few Kenyans have access to Sci-Hub so that they can develop an informed opinion on whether deworming medicines will increase their children’s income twenty years from now.
 Few Ugandans can explain the connection between those vitamin A pills the health worker is handing out and their children dying of diarrhea.
 Of course, the same things are true for most people in the developed world, but there exist any people in the developed world who understand those things, and the rest of us can follow their donation recommendations.